wagtail/wagtail-live/docs/getting_started/setup_telegram.md

-# Setup Telegram webhook receiver
+# Set up Telegram webhook receiver

 This document walks you through how to set up Telegram as an input source for your live blog and set a webhook connection to receive new updates.